dimis2/Dynamic-Evolution-of-Fermion-Parity-/README.md

 📦 Repository Contents

-A1_matrix.cpp – C++ program that constructs the antisymmetric matrix $A$.
+A1_matrix.cpp – C++ program that constructs the antisymmetric matrix $A$.<br>

-2.plates.cpp - c++ program that constructs the antisymmetric matrix $A$ of 2 plates only we did this just for practice ignore it. pfaffian_parity.py – Python script used to compute the Pfaffian and fermionic parity.
+2_platescpp - c++ program that constructs the antisymmetric matrix $A$ of 2 plates only we did this just for practice ignore it.<br>

+pfaffian_parity.py – Python script used to compute the Pfaffian and fermionic parity.<br>

-experiment results of A1_matrix.cpp.pdf – Dataset containing parity outcomes for each flipped bond configuration.
+experiment results of A1_matrix.cpp.pdf – Dataset containing parity outcomes for each flipped bond configuration.<br>

-Paper.pdf – Research paper draft presenting the methodology and findings.
+Paper.pdf – Research paper draft presenting the methodology and findings.<br>

 📚 Reference